Dositeevo

 Dositeevo is a village in the municipality of Harmanli, in Haskovo Province, in southern Bulgaria.
-During the Ottoman rule of these lands the village's name had been Suluköy.
-The village became part of Bulgaria in 1885.
+During the Ottoman rule of present-day Bulgaria, the name of the village was Suluköy.
+The village became part of the Principality of Bulgaria in 1885.

 Geography

 The village is situated in the far southwestern parts of the Sakar mountains in the Maritsa river valley.
 The climate is characterized by dry and hot summers, and mild winters.
 The main economic fields in the village are animal husbandry and agriculture.
 Current crops are tomatoes, cucumbers, watermelons, melons, and wheat.
 The mild winters favor the growth of figs, pomegranate, sesame, etc. There is a long-established enological tradition in the area, utilizing grape varietals such as Merlot and Cabernet Sauvignon.
 The proximity of the Maritsa river and the village dam presents good fishing tourism conditions.

 History

 According to folk history, the village has changed location three times.
 The first location is where the current Dositeevo dam is situated.
 The old Ottoman postal road had passed through that setup of the village and the residents were chased away due to a robbery on a money wagon.
 The second village had been in the area called Urteto (Bulgarian Юртето), where the current cemetery is located.
 The earliest grave in it is from 1877.
 The residents moved to the current village location shortly thereafter, beginning with the Chukalci family (Bulgarian Чукалците).

 The current village name comes from archimandrite Dositei, who had contributed to the mid-19th century Bulgarian struggle for church independence from the Ottomans and from Greek ecclesiastical influence.
-Wounded by the Ottomans, Dositei took refuge in the village but passed away.
+Wounded by the Ottomans, Dositei took refuge in the village but died.
 He is buried at the Rila Monastery.

 Nearby is the Roman fortified mansio Castra Rubra, which flanks the ancient Roman Road leading to Constantinople (Via Militaris a.k.a.
 Via Diagonalis).
 The mansio had served as a rest station for the Roman couriers, who could get fresh horses there, as well as for other travelers on this major road.
 There are ruins of Thracian and Byzantine origin in the area.
 One of the most interesting natural formations in the vicinity is the Thracian ritual site Hasarcheto (Bulg. Хасарчето), a.k.a.
 Koncheto (Bulg. Кончето).
 This is a rock formation hanging over the Balachka (Bulg. Балъчка)river connected with the heights northwest of the village.
 Studies by archeologist B. Borislavov indicate the ritual site has been in use since at least the early Iron Age but may have even been utilized in the Bronze Age.
 The specifics of this and similar cult sites in the vicinity suggest advanced and active cultural life in the area.